Mobx01/Mobx01/README.md

 # Hi, I’m Anant Bhardwaj

-I’m a Computer Science student and problem solver with a strong focus on **core CS fundamentals, C++, and algorithmic thinking**.
+I’m a Computer Science student and problem solver with a strong focus on **core CS fundamentals, C++, Python, Machine Learning, and algorithmic thinking**.
 I enjoy building systems from scratch, optimizing logic, and turning ideas into scalable, real-world solutions through projects and hackathons.

 I’m particularly interested in low-level understanding, clean architecture, and performance-driven development.